moonburnt/anidb_parser/README.md

 - **There wont be async support**.
 I initially planned to implement it, but since flooding anidb with requests will bring your IP to their blacklist - I stepped back on that decision
-- Because web crawlers are banned by anidb, **in order to use this library, you must supply it with real browser's user agent**
+- Because automated web parsing is banned by anidb, **in order to use this library, you must supply it with real browser's user agent**